lockrc/capstone/FinalTechnicalReport.md

 There are many graphing solutions out there but grafana provides a perfect one because it is an out of the box soultion that handles the web portion so that REI can simply add new pages whenever they want without having to do any web programming.

-My soultion immediately handles the problems that REI has with their current soultion.
+My solution immediately handles the problems that REI has with their current soultion.
 It also provides a immediate benefit of cost savings.

 ## Design Development and Test
 (800-1200 words)